awaytools/awaytools.github.io/_posts/2013-07-15-away-builder-v1.0-released.md

 You can grab a download of the AIR binary in one the following ways:

-- On GitHhub by going to [AwayBuilder releases](https://github.com/awaytools/AwayBuilder/releases).
+- On GitHub by going to [AwayBuilder releases](https://github.com/awaytools/AwayBuilder/releases).
 - On the Away3D website by going to [https://www.away3d.com/awaybuilder](https://www.away3d.com/awaybuilder).
 - By clicking on the "Binary Release" button in the right-hand nav.